emmercm/www/src/blog/_pin-gha-action-digests.md

 }
 ```

-Updating your third-party actions to use a commit SHA instead of a version tag means
+Updating your third-party actions to use a commit SHA instead of a version tag will protect you from "retargeting" attacks.

+## Automating updates

 - https://docs.github.com/en/actions/reference/security/secure-use#using-third-party-actions
 - https://semgrep.dev/blog/2025/popular-github-action-tj-actionschanged-files-is-compromised/